When I'm with You (Steve Harley song): Background

 After a Christmas tour in 1981, and the odd show between 1983–84, Steve Harley & Cockney Rebel would not embark on a tour again until 1989's "The Come Back, All is Forgiven" tour.
 At the beginning of 1989, before the tour, Harley returned to the studio and recorded six tracks with Jim Cregan, Duncan Mackay and Stuart Elliott, all of whom were in the most successful reincarnation of Cockney Rebel from 1974-1977.
-The tracks recorded included "When I'm with You", "Dancing on the Telephone", "The Alibi" and "Limbs of Man".
+The tracks recorded included "When I'm with You", "Dancing on the Telephone", "The Alibi" and "Limbs of Men".
 Harley hoped the new recordings would help the band gain a record deal.

 The "Come Back, All is Forgiven" tour covered both the UK and Europe and as part of the tour's set-list, Harley added a selection of new songs, including "When I'm with You", "Dancing on the Telephone", "The Lighthouse", and the Traveling Wilburys' "Not Alone Anymore".
 To coincide with the main 64-date part of the tour, which commenced in June 1989, Harley released "When I'm with You" as a non-album single to promote the live shows.
 Harley told The Sentinel in 1989, "'When I'm with You' proved extremely popular when we played in London earlier this year."
 Although the single failed to chart, the tour was a success, and the band, under different line-up changes, continued to tour until Harley's death in 2024.

 "When I'm with You" was Harley's first new solo single since 1986's "Irresistible".
 It would also be his last release of new material until his 1992 solo album Yes You Can.
 Both "Dancing on the Telephone" and "The Lighthouse" would later be recorded for Yes You Can, however the album did not include "When I'm with You".

 The single's B-side is an instrumental track titled "Theme from 'Babbacombe Lee'", which was written by Harley, and produced by Harley and Steve Hills.
 It was noted on the vinyl that the track was from the forthcoming movie Babbacombe Lee.
 The film, based on the true story of John 'Babbacombe' Lee, who survived three attempts to hang him in Victorian times, was due to feature Harley as the leading character, but those involved with the project were never able to secure funding.
 Harley told Replay in 1993, "I don't think it will ever happen, even though it looked as though it could have been a monster hit on a small budget, but that's the British film industry for you.
 It was a wonderful script, but the film world is worse than the pop business, nothing ever happens."
 A different recording of the instrumental later appeared as a B-side to the 1992 European CD single "Irresistible", where it was renamed "The Waggon".